Desperationis/Guys/README.md

 # Guys
 ![Guys GIF](GIF/Guys.gif)

-A vector-based simulation of life implemented with a Quadtree and a GUI.
-Here are the current features:
+A vector-based simulation of life implemented with a Quadtree and a GUI, where every moving square you see on screen is a "Guy" that tries to dominate the population with a single color.

 ## GUI
 ![GUI GIF](GIF/GUI.gif)